 Mr. Erasmus was elected Grand Chief of the Tłıchǫ Government on March 22, 2011 and served two terms until September 2018.
 In this role he presided over the Tłıchǫ Assembly, the law making body of the Tłıchǫ Government made up of the Grand Chief, the four community Chiefs as well as two councillors from each of the Tłıchǫ communities (Behchokǫ̀, Gamètì, Whatì, Wekweètì).

 Ted was appointed to the TIC Board of Directors in February 2019.
 Ted Blondin is a valuable member of the Tłįcho˛ Region and has an extensive background in politics and business across the Northwest Territories.
 He studied Businesses Enterprise of Self-Governing Systems and Business Management at the University of Lethbridge in 1990.
-Early-on, Ted worked on the negotiation team as a Tłįcho˛ Land Claim Manager, contributing to the creation of the Tłįcho˛ Constitution, Self-Government, and Land Claim Rights.
+Early on, Ted worked on the negotiation team as a Tłįcho˛ Land Claim Manager, contributing to the creation of the Tłįcho˛ Constitution, Self-Government, and Land Claim Rights.
 After the Tłįcho˛ Land Claims and Self-Government Agreement came into effect, Ted became the Chairperson of the Tłįcho˛ Community Services Agency (TCSA) as well as a board member, and later President, of the Behchokò˛ Development Corporation.
-Ted bring years of experience and knowledge to TIC.
+Ted brings years of experience and knowledge to TIC.
 Ted is still dedicated to his passion of being a role model in the North and will continue communicating his vision for the younger generations to learn from, and follow.

 Charlie Jim was appointed to the TIC Board of Directors in February 2019.
 Elder Charlie Jim Nitsiza is a Tłįcho˛ Citizen who was born and raised in Whatì, NT.
 Since the 1970’s, Charlie Jim worked in the forestry industry which provided him the opportunity to work closely with Chief Charlie Charlo and other Tłįcho˛ elders and leaders, to navigate through negotiations on the Nishi Khon forestry contract with the GNWT.
 Charlie Jim was elected as the Chief of Whatì for two nonconsecutive terms (1989-1990, 1998-2009) which also allowed him to work closely with other key community leaders, elders and negotiators to develop a plan to assist in forming policies for self-government and land claim agreements up until the year of 2009.
 Since then he has worked with several organizations including the Nishi Kohn Board, Fortune Minerals LTD and Tłįcho˛ Government as a consultant, advisor and a board member over the years.
 His experiences and past roles provide him with a wealth of knowledge to bring to the Board.
 Charlie Jim is a proud grandparent to his only grandson Chase and enjoys his time out on the Tłįcho˛ land with friends and family, while still demonstrating himself as a leader in the Tłįcho˛ Region.